Category Archives: 2006 Films

 Grade: B

-The final film by legendary and influential director Robert Altman is not his greatest work.
-If I were to compare A Prairie Home Companion (2006) to another of Altman’s pictures it would be Nashville (1975) both having grassroots entertainment similarities.
+If I were to compare A Prairie Home Companion (2006) to another of Altman’s pictures, it would be Nashville (1975), both of which feature grassroots entertainment.

-The latter combines satire amid a political rally in a southern city while the former celebrates behind-the-scenes events at a long-running radio show in Minneapolis.
+The latter combines satire amid a political rally in a southern city, while the former celebrates behind-the-scenes events at a long-running radio show in Minneapolis.

 A melancholy effort since no new material will ever be released by the cinema great, but a chance to celebrate his achievements all the same.

-Set in present times, events take place in Saint Paul, Minnesota, a chilly city in the United States mid-west.
+Set in present times, events take place in Saint Paul, Minnesota, a chilly city in the United States Midwest.
 A long-running live radio variety show, A Prairie Home Companion, prepares for its final broadcast.

 The radio station’s new parent company has scheduled the show’s home, the storied Fitzgerald Theater, for demolition and dispatched “the Axeman” (Tommy Lee Jones) to judge whether to save the show.
-Prospects are grim as radio shows are deemed a thing of the past and irrelevant.

 The many radio stars revel and reminisce in memories as they prepare for cancellation.

-Led by the singing Johnson Girls, Yolanda (Meryl Streep) and sister Rhonda (Lily Tomlin), and daughter Lola (Lindsay Lohan) who are most prominent, other characters include cowboy duo Dusty (Woody Harrelson) and Lefty (John C. Reilly); pregnant PA Molly (Maya Rudolph) and the show’s creator and host, Garrison Keillor.
+Led by the singing Johnson Girls, Yolanda (Meryl Streep) and sister Rhonda (Lily Tomlin), and daughter Lola (Lindsay Lohan), who are most prominent, other characters include cowboy duo Dusty (Woody Harrelson) and Lefty (John C. Reilly); pregnant PA Molly (Maya Rudolph) and the show’s creator and host, Garrison Keillor.

 A spirit known as “Dangerous Woman” (Virginia Madsen) also joins the group.